pjkellar/pjkellar/README.md

 🎯 I've navigated significant projects and am always ready to embrace the next challenge.
 I'm also excitedly considering an exploration into GO or Rust, considering all the hype I'm seeing around them.

 ☕️ When I need a break from the screen, you'll often find me chasing the horizon on my motorcycle.
 I've recently picked up a '18 Triumph Street Triple RS, there's just something about that triple cylinder engine whistle that makes my heart happy.
 Although I'm not racing on the Isle of Man, there's nothing like a spirited ride to unwind and reset.
-Speaking of unwinding and resetting, I love to spend time with my Wife and our two dogs, Bear and Teddy.
+Speaking of unwinding and resetting, I love to spend time with my Wife!
+She just got her Motorcycle license so now we can chase the horizon together!
+Then we can head home and see our two dogs, Bear and Teddy.

 ### Connect with me
 📫 Want to connect?
 There are several ways to get ahold of me: